neos/neos-ui/README.md

 For executing the end to end tests on a Mac with catalina or higher you need to permit screen recording.
 Open 'System Preferences > Security & Privacy > Privacy > Screen Recording' and check 'TestCafe Browser Tools' in the application list.

+##### Debugging integration tests

+* View the recording via saucelabs.
+You can find the url in the beginning of the test output.
+* Observe exceptions and logs in build artifacts.
+* You can trigger a SSH enabled build via the circle ci interface and then login.

 #### Releasing

 You only need to trigger the jenkins release with the version you want to release.